ericmedvet/slides/advanced-programming-2223/13-key-apis.md

   - **duplicates**, "**ordering**"
       - quoted because it's unrelated to natural ordering, but determined by order of additions and removals

-Basically, can be used in place of an array `T[]` where the size might change at runtime.
+Basically, can be used in place of an array `E[]` where the size might change at runtime.

 .note[There is also a `java.awt.List` that often wins over this `java.util.List` while doing autocompletion...]